ING Banner

 SYS> glance {time} Take a glance of {time} seconds.

-Stored as s1.fits (which will be overwritten).
+Stored as s1.fits always, ie. it will overwrite former glances.
 Use it to check you're on the right field or to estimate exposure times before the actual run.

 SYS> run {time} {"comments"} Take an exposure of {time} seconds